DaniJFerr/My_README_Generator/README.md

 ## Installation

-To install adne execute the web app is ncessary to clone gi into your directoy and exceute the command line on your git terminal:
+You need to clone the GitHub repository into your directory and execute the command line in your git terminal in order to install and run the web app:

 ```bash
 node index.js